 Continuing education and professional development opportunities for rabbis further JTS's mission of training excellent rabbis and leaders for the Conservative movement and the vital religious center, supporting and nurturing them beyond their years in rabbinical school.
 Major offerings include:

-- The Rabbinic Training Institute (RTI), which will celebrate its 30th anniversary in 2015, draws approximately 60 rabbis each year.
+- The Rabbinic Training Institute (RTI), which celebrated its 30th anniversary in 2015, draws approximately 60 rabbis each year.
 This five-day off-site retreat includes text study, professional development, and personal/spiritual development with expert scholars, trainers, and facilitators from JTS and beyond.

 Digital Learning and Engagement